KingHacker9000/envision/README.md

 ## Overview 📌

 This project aims to create an interactive web-based visualization tool that allows users to simulate the effects of flooding in their towns and neighborhoods.
-The primary goal is to raise awareness about climate change and its impact while supporting a fundraising effort of $500,000 CAD for further research and climate mitigation strategies.
+The primary goal is to raise awareness about climate change and its impact.

 ## Goals & Objectives 🎯